Hypothyroidism Diet: Foods to Eat—and Some to Avoid

 Highly Processed, High-Calorie Foods

 Most weight gain due to a low-functioning thyroid comes from excess salt and water.
-Once you've started treatment, you can expect to lose a little-usually around 10 percent or less of your total body weight, according to the American Thyroid Association.
-Cutting back on processed, high-calorie foods (like, say, almost everything in the snack aisle) will help you get your weight back on track.
+Once you've started treatment, you can expect to lose a little—usually around 10 percent or less of your total body weight, according to the American Thyroid Association.
+Cutting back on processed, high-calorie foods may also help with weight loss if that is your goal.
 Get 10 science-backed weight loss tips here.

 There is no magical diet to eat when you have hypothyroidism, but some foods can help.
 Your thyroid condition and your health are individual, so be sure to speak with your doctor or a registered dietitian to find an eating plan that works for you.